rvikunwar/aws/readme.md

 <img src="./public/amazonaws.svg">

+# AWS
+Amazon Web Services offers reliable, scalable, and inexpensive cloud computing services.
+Free to join, pay only for what you use.
+This blog will help you understand different services and resources that aws provides.
+This is incomplete, currently contains content that I have learned so far, I will update this from time to time.

 # IAM
 Identity and access management is a we service of aws which helps us to manage aws resources and let us define who and upto what limit they can access or use allocated aws resource under the supervision of certain rules.